-Scuba Diving Programs for iPAQ PocketPC
+Portable Scuba Diving Programs

 For PC Windows programs see here

-Blender
+Blender for IPAQ

 Blender The Blender program was based on reading up on the work of Van der Waals on real gases rather than the ideal gas.
-Using this program I routinely blend 300bar nitrox and trimix breathing gases.
+Using this program I routinely blend 300bar Nitrox and trimix breathing gases.

 Fill in the current contents of the cylinder and the required contents and it will generate the actions to obtain it.
 The menu on the Mode at the bottom offers you the ability to switch it back to the Ideal gas laws we all learned in OW and a tick to say if you want to add helium first if blending a mix that requires both helium and oxygen.
 The Exit command is also on the menu.